Bell Peppers Growing Stages (with Pictures): Plant Life Cycle & Timeline

 Bell Pepper Plant Life Cycle

-Below are details of the bell peppers plant growth stages life cycle:
+Below are details of the bell pepper plant’s growth stages and life cycle:

-Germination – Bell peppers are tropical plants that love the heat.
-Seeds will germinate with soil temperatures above 60 degrees but do best with warm soil temperatures from 70-95 degrees.
+Bell peppers are tropical plants that love the heat.
+Seeds will germinate with soil temperatures above 60 degrees but do best with warm soil temperatures between 70 and 95 degrees.

-Bell pepper seeds germinate slowly around 7-10 days but can take up to 4 weeks.
-Like other seeds, bell peppers will germinate faster with warmer soil temperatures and slower with cold.
+Bell pepper seeds germinate slowly, around 7–10 days, but can take up to 4 weeks.
+Bell peppers, like other seeds, will germinate faster in warmer soil.
+They will germinate slower in colder temperatures.

 The bell pepper plant will yield more at the end of the season if it has more vegetative growth during this period.
 After four weeks of being transplanted, the plant will start flowering.
 Let the flowers be.

-Flowering & Pollination – Bell pepper plants are known as self-pollinating plants.
-They have “bisexual” or “perfect” flowers that have both male and female parts in the same flower.
+Bell pepper plants are known as self-pollinating plants.
+They have “bisexual” or “perfect” flowers that have both male and female bell pepper parts in the same flower.

 If you’re growing hot and sweet peppers, then they can cross-pollinate.
 Cross-pollination between peppers will not affect the current year’s produce, so it will not make your sweet peppers hot or vice versa.

 If you’re growing peppers where they are shielded from the wind, the plants may need some help to pollinate successfully.
-Just shaking the branches of the pepper plants regularly while flowering should do the trick, but to do a thorough job, break out a paintbrush and swirl it around each flower.
+Shake the branches of the pepper plants regularly while they are flowering.
+This should do the trick.
+To do a thorough job, use a paintbrush to swirl around each flower.

-Fruiting – Fruits start off small and green in most varieties.
-As fruits continue to mature they get bigger and most varieties as they mature will turn yellow, orange, or red.
-As they turn, varieties can be two-toned and partially mixed hues.
+Fruits start off small and green in most varieties.
+As fruits continue to mature, they get bigger, and in most varieties, they will turn yellow, orange, or red.
+As they turn, varieties can be two-toned or partially mixed hues.

-Plant Death – A pepper plant can live 2-5+ years if overwintered indoors and kept from the frost, but sooner or later the party must end.
-If not overwintered in most US climates, this warm weather plant will meet its demise with the first frost and the root system taken out with the first hard frost.
+A pepper plant can live 2–5+ years if overwintered indoors and kept from the frost, but sooner or later the party must end.
+In most US climates, if not overwintered, this warm-weather plant will die with the first frost.
+The root system will also be killed by the first hard frost.

 Where do Bell Peppers grow?

-Bell peppers are available all year round from greenhouse production but supply increases in the summer, making the peppers cheaper during that time.
+Bell peppers are available year-round from greenhouse production.
+However, supply increases in the summer, making the peppers cheaper during that time.

 California’s bell pepper production runs from April to December, with peak volume from May to July.
 Florida’s bell pepper production goes from October through July, with peak volume between March and April.